Last Updated on by

 The Google Cardboard is not a serious competitor in the VR headset space, but it still serves it purpose to satisfy the curiosity of those who are interested in virtual reality but are not willing pay top bucks for the experience.

 That said, Google Cardboard might even help devices like the Samsung Gear VR, Oculus Rift, and HTC Vive by making people more aware of VR technology.
-They can spend $15 (For the latest prices and discounts, check here) to try it out and, if they find out that they like it, they can go for the more expensive VR gadgets.
+They can spend a little (For the latest prices and discounts, check here) to try it out and, if they find out that they like it, they can go for the more expensive VR gadgets.

 Google Cardboard might also be a good way to find out if you are sensitive to motion sickness, which is an accepted negative effect of the VR experience.